Why Your Central Coast Website Isn't Showing Up in Google

 - The services are bundled together instead of being broken into clear pages

-- The site does not show where the business works in a natural, useful way
+- The site doesn't show where the business works in a natural, useful way

-- There is little proof, detail, or trust-building content on key pages
+- There's little proof, detail, or trust-building content on key pages

-- The structure is not ready for Google AI Overviews, ChatGPT, Gemini, or Perplexity to summarise clearly
+- The structure isn't ready for Google AI Overviews, ChatGPT, Gemini, or Perplexity to summarise clearly

 Why Central Coast websites stay hard to find